Medical and Dental Expense Deductions

 Other Medical Expenses

-The wages of nurses or other caretakers are generally deductible, including any taxes paid on their behalf.
-The caretaker does not have to be a registered nurse as long as the aid is providing nursing services.
+The wages of nurses or other caretakers are deductible, including any taxes paid on their behalf.
+The caretaker does not have to be a registered nurse if the aid is providing nursing services.
 However, household services provided by the aid are generally not deductible unless the defendant is chronically ill and needs assistance in living.
 A dependent care credit can also be claimed for nursing help, but any amount claimed as a credit cannot be deducted as a medical expense.
-However, any costs over and above the amount of the credit are deductible.
+However, any costs over and above the credit are deductible.

 Home Improvements as Medical Expenses